nlacortiglia25/bramson-workout-buddy/README.md

-# 🏋️‍♂️ Bramson — The AI Motivational Gym Bro
+# Bramson — AI Motivational Gym Bro

-**Bramson** is your virtual workout buddy that not only recognizes your exercises in real time but also hypes you up with motivational phrases — just like your gym bro would.
+**Bramson** is your virtual workout buddy that not only recognizes your exercises in real time but also hypes you up with relevant personalized motivational phrases — just like your gym bro would.

-This repository contains the ongoing development of Bramson’s components: from exercise classification to motivational text generation and text-to-speech output.
+The agent allows for user specified tones and personalities, i.e. You can have your gym bro to be informative, aggressive, friendly,  or sweet :) You could also have them talk formally or use some gym-brah slang.

+This repository contains:
+   - Scripts used to extract relevant features from exercise videos
+   - Scripts used to train exercise predictoin models using the extracted exercise data
+   - Modules for pose estimation, exercise classification, language generation, and text to speach
+   - Also contains light version of MediaPipe Pose Landmark model for pose estimation (may include a download script for this later to lighten repo)

 ---

-## 🔎 How It Works
+## How It Works

-Bramson connects computer vision, machine learning, and natural language generation into a full motivational loop:

 1. **Exercise Classifier**
    - Takes in live video data (via webcam).
-   - Uses [MediaPipe Pose Landmarker](https://ai.google.dev/edge/mediapipe/solutions/vision/pose_landmarker) and a random model to classify which exercise you’re performing.
+   - Uses [MediaPipe Pose Landmarker](https://ai.google.dev/edge/mediapipe/solutions/vision/pose_landmarker) and a random forest model to predict which exercise you’re performing.

-2. **Decision Making Module**
-   - Processes the identified exercise + user parameters (e.g., exercise type, tone).
-   - Decides what type of feedback or motivation should be delivered.

 3. **Motivation Generator**
-   - Produces motivational phrases in natural language, customized to the tone that the user wants.
-   - Can adapt phrases depending on the exercise and workout context.
+   - Generates message for the user, based on context, and user specified tones and personality.
+   - Functionality soon to be added for counting reps.

-4. **Text-to-Speech Module**
+5. **Text-to-Speech Module**
    - Converts motivational text into speech.
    - Plays audio through your speakers in real-time.

 ---

-## 🖼️ System Architecture
+## System Architecture

 Here’s the high-level architecture of Bramson: